Fault-tolerant quantum error correction using error weight parities: Weight parity error correction for the Steane code

 The Steane code \cite{Steane96b}, also known as the \codepar{7,1,3} code, is a quantum error correcting code that encodes 1 logical qubit into 7 physical qubits and can correct any error on up to 1 qubit.
 It has several desirable properties for fault-tolerant quantum computation, e.g., logical Clifford operations are transversal \cite{Shor96}.
 The Steane code is a code in the Calderbank-Shor-Steane (CSS) code family \cite{CS96,Steane96b} where $X$-type and $Z$-type errors can be detected and corrected separately.
 The Steane code in the stabilizer formalism can be constructed from the parity check matrix of the classical $[7,4,3]$ Hamming code through the CSS construction \cite{Gottesman97}.
 In addition, it is known that any classical Hamming code can be rearranged into a cyclic code, a binary linear code in which any cyclic shift of a codeword is also a codeword \cite{MS77}.
 We can describe the Steane code in cyclic form with the following stabilizer generators: \begingroup \arraycolsep{1pt}

 \endgroup The generators of a stabilizer code define not only the codespace, but also the measurements that give rise to the error syndrome.
 When these measurements are imperfect, different sets of generators for the same code can have different fault-tolerant properties.
 The use of the Steane code in cyclic form gives some advantages in distinguishing high-weight errors in consecutive form \cite{TCL20} (see \cref{sec:Discussion} for more details).
 We can choose the logical $X$ and logical $Z$ operators to be $X^{\otimes 7} S$ and $Z^{\otimes 7} T$ for any stabilizer operators $S,T$.
-With this convention, we state the following crucial property of the Steane code that goes into our construction.
-It can be proved in many ways, including exhaustive verification.
-We leave the proof to the interested readers.
+With this convention, we state the following crucial property of the Steane code that goes into our construction:

 \begin{fact} Let $M$ be any $Z$-type operator (a tensor product of $I$s and $Z$s) defined on 7 qubits.
 Suppose $M$ commutes with all X-type generators of the \codepar{7,1,3} code.
-If $M$ has even weight, then it is a logical $I$; otherwise, if $M$ has odd weight, then it is a logical $Z$. \end{fact}
+If $M$ has even weight, then it is a logical $I$; otherwise, if $M$ has odd weight, then it is a logical $Z$. \end{fact} \begin{proof} Because $M$ is a $Z$-type operator that commutes with all $X$-type generators, $M$ is either a stabilizer of $Z$ type or a logical $Z$ operator.
+Let $E_1$ and $E_2$ be $Z$-type operators with weights $w_1 $ and $w_2$.
+Then $E_1E_2$ is an operator of weight $w_1+w_2-2c$, where $c$ is the number of qubits supported by both $E_1$ and $E_2$.
+Observe that all stabilizer generators of the Steane code have even weight, and a multiplication of two operators with even weight always gives an operator with even weight.
+Thus, all stabilizers of $Z$ type (which are logical $I$ operators) have even weight.
+Moreover, a $Z$-type operator which is a logical $Z$ operator is of the form $Z^{\otimes 7} T$ where $T$ is a stabilizer of $Z$ type.
+Therefore, all logical $Z$ operators of $Z$ type have odd weight. \end{proof}